GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: PRELIMINARY AND PROBLEM SETTING

 \subsubsection{\textbf{Gene deletion strategy}}

-In metabolic model simulations and calculations, the gene deletion strategy refers to selecting genes to be deleted to optimize metabolic networks for desired outcomes, such as the growth-coupled production of specific metabolites.
-The calculation of the gene deletion strategy for growth-coupled production is typically defined as finding a set \( \textit{G}_\text{del} \) of genes designated for deletion, as presented below:
+In metabolic model simulations, a gene deletion strategy refers to selecting genes for removal in order to optimize the network toward desired outcomes, such as the growth-coupled production of specific metabolites.
+For growth-coupled production, the gene deletion strategy is typically formulated as identifying a set \( \mathit{G}_{\text{del}} \) of genes designated for deletion, as follows: